Monitor Windows printer information

 - Review the settings.

-Splunk Enterprise then loads the "Success" page and begins indexing the specified print information.
+The Splunk platform loads the Success page and begins indexing the specified print information.

-- Open the file and edit it to enable Windows print monitoring inputs.
+[WinPrintMon]configuration stanzas, settings, and values to enable Windows print monitoring inputs.

 Print monitoring configuration values